 A local taxi service is available for trips out in your spare time.
 There is a 9pm curfew at the volunteer camp, so you will need to be back by then if you do pop out for a meal, drinks or shopping.

-When you first arrive in Cape Town, you will spend the weekend at Ashanti Lodge, one of Cape Town’s best backpackers.
-During your time with the Lion Sanctuary Project you will stay in shared accommodation not far from the sanctuary’s lion and chimpanzee and lion enclosures.
+Every weekend (Friday, Saturday and Sunday night), you will stay at Ashanti Lodge, Cape Town’s best backpackers.
+During the week (Monday to Thursday night) you will stay in basic shared accommodation at the Lion Sanctuary not far from the lion and chimpanzee enclosures.
 The rooms are equipped with single beds, a small wardrobe and a small drawer unit.

 Here are some useful things to know about the volunteer camp: